-Upon reviewing the revised Eight Mile Meadow Salvage Proposal and visiting the planning area, we still have serious concerns about this project.
+Upon reviewing the revised Eightmile proposal and visiting the planning area, we still have serious concerns about this project.
 We would like to thank you for removing the acreage that was within Senator Wyden's wilderness proposal.
 However, we are still concerned about the use of categorical exclusions (CE) by the Barlow District and do not feel it is the best way to have an informed and participatory public process.
 CEs should be used for their original intended purpose of conducting "no brainer" activities such as repairing and replacing infrastructure, not for circumventing public input and avoiding environmental analysis.
-The revised proposal asserts the project is no longer intended to reduce forest fuels, but instead, proposes implementing habitat restoration for the Northern spotted owl.
+The revised proposal asserts the project is no longer intended to reduce forest fuels, but instead, proposes implementing habitat restoration for the northern spotted owl.
 The expansion of CE authorities to include large-scale timber sales that clearcut designated Critical Habitat for the Northern spotted owl (NSO) habitat in a Late Successional Reserve, such as proposed here, is very controversial.

 Far too many issues need careful evaluation with this project.
-The proposed units are entirely within federally designated Critical Habitat for the Northern spotted owl.
-The project would destroy lands surrounding three trails in a popular recreation area; is providing key habitat for an array of sensitive species; and would result in a large-scale clearcut across the landscape that has not recovered well from past management.
-The brief project notice does not furnish substantive and quantitative evidence showing this project will not cause serious and irreversible damage to endangered species such as the Northern spotted owl, snags, soils, downed woody debris, forest productivity and succession, plant diversity, water quality, wildlife habitat and recreation.
+The proposed units are entirely within federally designated Critical Habitat Unit (CHU) OR-1 for the northern spotted owl.
+The project would clearcut near lands surrounding three trails in a popular recreation area; destroy key habitat for an array of sensitive species; and would result in a large-scale clearcut across the landscape that has not recovered well from past management.
+The CE does not furnish substantive and quantitative evidence showing this project will not cause serious and irreversible damage to endangered species such as the northern spotted owl, or such key ecological features such as snags, soils, downed woody debris, forest productivity and succession, plant diversity, water quality, wildlife habitat and recreation.
 It is our opinion that a complete environmental analysis is necessary before proceeding.